Associate in Applied Science-Transfer Degree

 Natural Resources

 Core program courses may have prerequisite requirements.
 English and mathematics courses require qualifying placement scores or acceptable preparatory coursework in these subjects.
 See course descriptions for details.
 Students need a “C” grade (2.0) or better in the natural resource program courses to be successful in a career in natural resources.
-Students interested in transferring for a university degree in natural resources should work closely with the program adviser on course selection and sequencing.
+Students interested in transferring for a university degree in natural resources should work closely with the program advisor on course selection and sequencing.

 Suggested Course Sequence: Associate in Applied Science- Transfer Degree